 September 28, 1996, the Company's net sales and net income increased 39.6% and 37.8%, respectively, as compared to the net sales and net income levels achieved in the thirty-nine weeks ended September 30, 1995.
 The Company's growth during these periods reflects substantial expansion in its existing domestic and international operations, resulting from the addition of new customers, increased sales to the existing customer base, the addition of new product categories and suppliers, the establishment of Ingram Alliance, and the successful integration of ten acquisitions worldwide.
 Because of intense price competition in the microcomputer products wholesale distribution industry, the Company's margins have historically been narrow and are expected in the future to continue to be narrow.
-In addition, the Company is highly leveraged and has relied heavily on debt financing for its business.
+In addition, the Company is highly leveraged and has relied heavily on debt financing for its increasing working capital needs in connection with the expansion of its business.
 See "Risk Factors -- Narrow Margins" and "-- Capital Intensive Nature of Business; High Degree of Leverage."